Warthog710/CSC165-Gravity-Guys/README.md

 * ***runServer.bat*** compiles and runs the server.
 A default port number (89) is passed.
 If you wish to change this.
 Change the parameter that is passed inside the batch file.

+**IMPORTANT:** Please list sources for textures in source.txt files in the associated directory (if none exists please make one) this will make citing assets at the end much further.
+Please see the one I made for some textures if you are unsure about formatting.

 #### **Basic Networking Implementation Info:**
 **Client Features:**